Kenya National Park Fees & Permits

 Entrance fees:

-As of January 1st 2024, the entrance fees for the Masai Mara Reserve and Triangle are US$100 per day for non-residents, potentially increasing to US$200 per day from July 1st 2024 (subject to confirmation).
+As of July 2024, the entrance fees for the Masai Mara Reserve and Triangle are US$200 per day for non-residents.
 Day permits for overnight stays outside the Reserve are valid from 6 am to 6 pm while staying inside the Reserve requires you to exit by 10 am.
 Late exits incur additional fees.
 For detailed fee structures and entry requirements, refer to the Masai Mara National Reserve and the Mara Triangle websites.

 Private conservancies: